 In that spirit, I thought I would challenge myself by defending the 2013 Sports Illustrated Swimsuit Issue.
-I raised questions of its purpose and the morality of it.
+I raised questions about its purpose and the morality of it.
 By way of comments from friends and colleagues, I have but a few.
 Here we go!

 The models it features are not anorexic.
 It's hard not to notice how curvy and voluptuous so many of the models, including Kate Upton appear to be.
 On the cover alone, you will see that her belly makes no way for a "6-pack."